bevyengine/bevy/_release-content/release-notes/contextual_theming.md

 Feathers now supports "contextual theming", meaning that the theme variables can change depending on the parent entity.
-So widgets that are inside of a dialog box or subpanel can have different colors than wigets that are on a regular panel or window background.
+So widgets that are inside of a dialog box or subpanel can have different colors than widgets that are on a regular panel or window background.

 The design follows that of popular web toolkits like MUI, Radix, or Chakra.
 There's a new component, `ThemeContext`, which lets you select which color scheme the widget's descendants should use;